itchysnake/aegis/README.md

 * Rates (incomplete)
 * Sentiment (incomplete)

-These dimensions and their relevant components allow `Aegis` to create a hollistic picture not only of an asset according to their book value, but also in accordance with the market, competing products, the macro outlook, and more.
+These dimensions and their relevant components allow `Aegis` to hollistically evaluated most assets, and not only according to their accounting book value, but also in accordance with the market, similar-risk products, macro conditions, and more.

 # Getting Started
 `Aegis` uses common data science libraries such as `pandas` for most of its needs.